11 of 11 results for "science experiment"

 Video

-Running on Empty: The Science of Dehydration
+The Science of Dehydration

-In Running on Empty: The Science of Dehydration, Jem pushes his body to the limit with intense exercise while scientists measure how dehydration affects his performance.
+In The Science of Dehydration, Jem pushes his body to the limit with intense exercise while scientists measure how dehydration affects his performance.
 After sweating it out on a treadmill and exercise bike — without drinking any water — his blood volume drops, and his reaction time slows by a third!
 The results prove just how crucial hydration is for both the body and the brain.
 This video is excerpted from BBC’s Bang Goes the Theory, a series that delves into the ways science impacts our lives and shapes the world we experience every day.

 Blog Post